CTU-IIG/demos-sched/README.md

       -h                 print this message

-Configuration files are written according to [DEmOS specification](./demos-sched.pdf)
+Format of configuration files is documented in the next section.

 ## Guide for writing configurations

-### Normal form of configuration file
+### Canonical form of configuration file

 - Define `partitions`.
 Each partition is defined by `name` and `processes`
 - `processes` are defined by command string `cmd` and `budget` in miliseconds